prysmaticlabs/documentation/website/docs/prysm-usage/p2p-host-ip.md

     - IP Address: The private IP address of the computer running your beacon node

+If your execution node, beacon node, and validator node are split across multiple machines, you may need to forward additional ports.
+Refer to the above table of rules for more detailed information.

 ### Determine your private IP address

 Run the following command: